 The most common setup is one redemption per customer, ideal for new customer acquisition and public code campaigns.
 It also supports clean A/B testing.

-The more appealing the offer and the longer it runs, the more likely it is to attract fraud.
-Always set clear start and end dates for your coupon campaigns to avoid overspending and abuse.
+The longer a discount runs, the more likely it is to attract fraud.
+Always set clear start and end dates to avoid overspending and abuse.

 .webp)

 When running a unique coupon code campaign, assign codes to legitimate customers.
-This lets you control redemptions, protect high-value offers, and target your most valuable users (e.g., high CLV segments).
+This lets you control redemptions, protect high-value offers, and target your most valuable users.

 Cart- and order-based limits help ensure discounts only apply when they’re profitable.
 By setting minimum spend thresholds and product-specific rules, you can boost upselling and cross-selling while protecting margins.